Orthodontic Emergencies in Peabody & Newburyport MA

 - Pay close attention when flossing so you do not use too much force and bend a wire.

-If you wear Invisalign, there is less risk for any sort of minor emergency while in treatment.
+If you wear Invisalign, there is less risk of any sort of minor emergency while in treatment.
 However, it is important to take good care of your aligners.
 Damage to them can alter their fit and thereby alter your treatment.
 Never eat or drink anything but water while aligners are in your mouth.
-Do not soak your aligner in hot water or store it some place too warm.
+Do not soak your aligner in hot water or store it somewhere too warm.
 Heat can warp the plastic and alter the fit.